 - Core A single computing unit.
 This was called a CPU until manufacturers started packing many processing units into a single package: now the term CPU is used for the package, and core is one of the several independent processing units within the package. - CPU Time The total time that computing units (processor core) are actively executing a job.
 For single-threaded jobs, this is normally less then the actual duration ('wall-clock time' or walltime), because some time is lost in I/O and system operations.
-For parallel jobs the CPU time is normally larger than the duration, because several processor cores are active on the job at the same time; the quotient of the CPU time and the duration measures the efficiency of the parallel job.
+For parallel jobs the CPU time is normally larger than the duration, because several processor cores are active on the job at the same time; the quotient of the CPU time and the duration measures the efficiency of the parallel job. - Job A computational job is a single run of a non-interactive application.
+The prototypical example is a run of GAMESS on a single input file.

-- Job A computational job is a single run of a non-interactive application.
-The prototypical example is a run of GAMESS on a single input file. - Persistent Used in the sense of preserved across program stops and system reboots.
-In practice, it just means that the relevant data is stored on disk or in some database. - Resource Short for computational resource: any cluster or Grid where a job can run. - State A one-word indication of a computational job execution status (e.g., RUNNING or TERMINATED).
+Persistent Used in the sense of preserved across program stops and system reboots.
+In practice, it just means that the relevant data is stored on disk or in some database.

+Resource Short for computational resource: any cluster or Grid where a job can run.

+- State A one-word indication of a computational job execution status (e.g., RUNNING or TERMINATED).
 The terms state and status are used interchangeably in GC3Pie documentation. - STDERR Abbreviation for "standard error stream"; it is the sequence of all text messages that a command prints to inform the user of problems or to report on operations progress.
 The Linux/UNIX system allows two separate output streams, one for output proper, named STDOUT, and STDERR for "error messages".
 It is entirely up to the command to tag a message as "standard output" or "standard error". - STDOUT Abbreviation for "standard output stream".
 It is the sequence of all characters that constitute the output of a command.
 The Linux/UNIX system allows two separate output streams, one for output proper, and one for "error messages", dubbed STDERR.
 It is entirely up to the command to tag a message as "standard output" or "standard error". - Session A persistent collection of GC3Pie tasks and jobs.
-Sessions are used by The GC3Apps software to store job status across program runs. - Walltime Short for wall-clock time: indicates the total running time of a job.
+Sessions are used by The GC3Apps software to store job status across program runs.
+A session is specified by giving the filesystem path to a session directory: the directory contains some files with meta-data about the tasks that comprise the session.
+It is also possible to simulate a session by specifying a task store URL (path to a filesystem directory where the jobs are stored, or connection URL to a database); in this case the session meta-data will be reconstructed from the set of tasks in the store.